FrankYang0610/project-consensus/documentations/README-INFINITE-LIST.md

 3) Optimistic updates: use `setItems(prev => /* modify prev */)` to reflect user actions instantly, then reconcile with server.

 ### Design choices (why rely on `next`)
-- The hook uses the server’s `next` to decide `hasMore`.
+- The hook uses the server's `next` to decide `hasMore`.
 This avoids client-side guesswork (like counting items), works with server-side dedup/filter logic, and matches industry practice (DRF, GraphQL `hasNextPage`, etc.).

 ### Troubleshooting
 - `loadMore` never fires: make sure the sentinel element with `ref={loaderRef}` actually renders and can intersect the viewport; check CSS height and parent overflow.
 - Items repeat: verify `dedupeKey` is stable and unique across pages.
 - Wrong sort order: provide a `sortFn` or have the backend return the desired order.
 - Nothing loads on mount: ensure `autoLoad` is true (default) and `enabled` is true; also that `pageFetcher` is a stable function reference (not recreated every render).